shashank-samavedula/sentiment-analysis/README.md

 # Sentiment Analysis
-Sentiment Analysis on IMDB Movie Reviews using an LSTM model
+Implemented Sentiment Analysis on IMDB Movie Reviews utilizing a Long Short-Term Memory (LSTM) model in Python.
+Developed and trained the LSTM model to analyze the sentiment expressed in movie reviews, distinguishing between positive and negative sentiments.
+Preprocessed textual data, tokenized sequences, and employed word embeddings to capture semantic meaning.
+Utilized the Keras library to construct and train the LSTM neural network.